Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Don’t Let Bitterness Poison Your Marriage

-But what do you do when your spouse hurts you so deeply that you find a bitter root developing within, despite your every effort, and the fact that you know it can hurt more than it can help?
+But what do you do when your spouse hurts you so deeply that a bitter root is growing within?
+Despite your every effort, this bitterness is taking over, and it is poisoning your marriage.

 Someone once said, “Bitterness is an acid that hurts more the object in which it’s stored than the object on which it is poured.”
 You may not want to take it in, but you find yourself taking it in anyway.